ixicale/via.app/README.md

-# via.app
+# Generic Setings layouts to use on VIA

+Visits the [VIA web site](https://usevia.app) to manage your keyboard layouts

-my settings key mapping using VIA
+Settings key mapping using VIA